technocrat/census/dixie.md

 	scrolling="yes">
 </iframe>
 ~~~
 All of New Dixie lies within 400 miles of Alanta except for Florida south of Orlando and eastern North Carolina.
-Maine, which is sparsely settled.
 It is bordered by the Mississippi River on the west and Virginia and Tennessee on the north.

 ## Population
 @@marginnote